 Certificates must be completed within a period of six years.
 Only students granted admission to the DBU Certificate Program are eligible to be awarded a Certificate of Completion.
-At the completion of all certificate program course requirements, students are responsible for requesting a certificate of completion from the Registrar.
-Request forms are available through the Certificate Programs Department and all academic advisors.
+At the completion of all certificate program course requirements, students are responsible for requesting a certificate of completion from the Certificate Programs Department.
+Request forms are available through this department, all academic advisors, and online.

 Completion of a Dallas Baptist University certificate program will signify that the certificate holder has acquired knowledge and proficiencies in a specialized area of study.
 The certificate alone does not guarantee a specific level of performance, but does signify that the individual has been provided with knowledge and skills that if appropriately applied will produce improved performance.
 It is important to note that certain professional associations and state agencies often rely on certificates as evidence that an individual is eligible for a specific licensure of position.
 A DBU certificate does not guarantee licensure, employment, or promotion unless it has been identified as the sole Prerequisite for such.
-Dallas Baptist University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
-(1866 Southern Lane, Decatur, Georgia 30033-4097; Telephone number 404.679.4501)
+Dallas Baptist University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate, bachelor's, master's, and doctoral degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Dallas Baptist University.